MadibaGroup/2024-zkFBA/K Drafts/FinteQC.md

 ### 2.1 The Clearing Price Algorithm

 The objective of the auction is to identify the market-clearing price ($P^*$) that maximizes the volume of executed trades.
 The process involves aggregating bids and asks into Cumulative Demand and Supply Arrays.
 Demand Depth is the total quantity participants are willing to buy at or above a given price, and Supply Depth is the total quantity participants are willing to sell at or below a given price.
 At each price tick, the cleared volume is defined as the minimum of the cumulative supply and demand, forming a Minimum Array.
 The auctioneer identifies the global maximum of this Minimum Array to establish the clearing volume.

-(?check for ref? explain the algorithm in detail)

 ### 2.2 Tie-Breaking: A Design Choice